kenobiwanusa/ibm-data-science-pub/README.md

 # IBM Data Science Course Material
-Repo to store all course materials from the IBM Data Science Course
+Repo to store all public course materials from the IBM Data Science Course